sous-chefs/redisio/README.md

 This cookbook builds redis from source, so it should work on any architecture for the supported distributions.
 Init scripts are installed into /etc/init.d/
 It depends on the ulimit cookbook: https://github.com/bmhatfield/chef-ulimit

+This cookbook supports Ruby 1.9 or greater and Chef 10 and greater.

 Platforms
 ---------